ueman/passkit/passkit/TROUBLESHOOTING.md

 - Each localization folder contains the `order.strings` file for the order with localized strings.
 - The keys for localized strings in the `order.json` file match those in the `order.strings` files.
 - Each `order.strings` file contains the same number of localized strings and uses the same keys.

+Next to that, you can use the <kbd>Console</kbd> app on macOS.
+Try opening your `.order` file in an iOS Simulator or on a connected iPhone, and you should see logs in the Console app.
+You can try searching for the order identifier, and you should see logs for your order file.